DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md  # The documentation homepage.
-        arc42/    # Arc42 template taken from  <a href="https://github.com/NetworkedAssets/arc42-in-markdown-template/tree/master">Take a look here</a>
+        arc42/    # Arc42
-            ..
+            images/ # Images used within - Make sure you use the same naming ..
         se/       # Software Engineering related documentation in full length.
 Use this folder to store your referenced in depth docs in arc42. re/   # Requirements-Engineering related
                 ..

+## ARC42 Template
+ARC42 Template taken from public repo: <a href="https://github.com/NetworkedAssets/arc42-in-markdown-template/tree/master">Take a look here</a>

+Thanks to you!